Approved by: Chief Corporate Services Officer

 The application of this protocol will be monitored by the Chief of Protocol.

-The list of appended National Days was obtained from the Department of Foreign Affairs, Trade and Development Canada.
+The list of appended National Days was obtained from Global Affairs Canada.

 Legislative and Administrative Authorities